 Cancer treatment clinical trials are research studies to find better ways to treat cancer.
 It is important that men and women of all ages and backgrounds take part in these studies so that what is learned will help cancer patients now and in the future.

-Clinical trials often compare the most accepted cancer treatment (standard treatment) with a new treatment doctors hope will be better.
+Clinical trials often compare the most accepted cancer treatment (standard of care treatment) with a new treatment doctors hope will be better.

-Each study’s protocol describes the characteristics that all patients in the study must have.
-Called eligibility criteria, these guidelines differ from study to study, depending on the research purpose.
-They may include age, gender, the type and stage of cancer, and whether cancer patients who have prior cancer treatment or who have other health problems can take part.
+Each study describes the characteristics that all patients in the study must have.
+These characteristics are called eligibility criteria and differ from study to study, depending on the research purpose.
+They may include age, gender, the type and stage of cancer, and whether cancer patients may have had prior cancer treatment or have other health problems.
+These characteristics determine who can take part.

-Using eligibility criteria is an important principle of medical research that helps produce reliable results.
-During a study, they help protect patient safety, so that people who are likely to be harmed by study drugs or other treatments are not exposed to the risk.
-After results are in, they also help doctors know which patient groups will benefit if the new treatment being studied is proven to work.
-For instance, a new treatment may work for one type of cancer but not for another, or it may be more effective for men than women.
+The use of eligibility criteria is an important principle of medical research that helps produce reliable results.
+During a study, they help protect patient safety, so that people who are likely to be harmed by study drugs or other treatments are not exposed to the possible risk associated with the study treatment.
+After results are compiled, they also help doctors know which patient groups will benefit if the new treatment being studied is proven to work.
+For instance, a new treatment may work for one type of cancer but not for another type of cancer, or it may be more effective for men than women.